abdelpy/FOTBCD-datasets/README.md

-# FOTBCD: French Orthophoto Building Change Detection
+# FOTBCD: A Geographically Diverse Dataset for Building Change Detection from High-Resolution Aerial Imagery

 A large-scale building change detection benchmark from French orthophotos and topographic data.